AdeoyeEmmanuel2020/Secure_S3_Bucket/README.md

 **Security Benefit:** <br>
 - Prevents 100% of accidental public exposure incidents
-- Overrides user/application attempts to make bucket public
+- Overrides user/application attempts to make the bucket public
 - AWS-recommended baseline for all non-public buckets. <br>
 **Compliance**: SOC 2 (CC6.1), ISO 27001 (A.13.1.3)